 The site will be recorded using single context recording.
 All excavated contexts will be recorded in plan and section and recorded on stratigraphic matrices.
 Plans and sections will be drawn at appropriate scales (generally 1:10 or 1:20, to be defined by the SA).
-The excavations will be accurately tied into the OS national grid and accurately levelled relative to the OS datum, using traditional survey techniques with GPS and/or a Total Station.
+The excavations will be accurately tied into the OS national grid and accurately levelled relative to the OS datum, using traditional survey techniques with GPS.